-Water dripped from the drain pipe outside Spanky and Haas’ house.
-They ran quickly , because it’s hard to play cards when your paws are wet.
+Water dripped from the drain pipe outside the kitties' house.
+They ran quickly -- because it’s hard to play cards when your paws are wet.

-Under a bench, through the park, and acress the stream, Haas the Adventure Cat led Scaredy Spanky right into the vole’s hideout.
+Under a bench, through the park, and across the stream, Haas the Adventure Cat led Scaredy Spanky right into the vole’s hideout.
 It smelled like garlic and pink pencil erasers.
-That made Spanky hungry because he hadn’t eaten for two hours.
+That made Spanky hungry (he hadn’t eaten for two whole hours).

 The voles were ready for a smackdown.
 They put on their thickest glasses so as not to misread any card, for their lives were on the line.
 As Haas settled into the damp sod, Spanky lifted his paw, wiping it on the base of a tree, trying to get dry.

 Twenty minutes later, Haas was in deep with the voles.
-He hadn’t expected them to be so good at poker!
-Finally he won a hand, but as he collected his handsome winnings, a rustling from under the bushes interrupted his glee.
+He hadn’t expected them to be so good at blackjack!
+Finally, he won a hand, but as he collected his handsome winnings, a rustling from under the bushes interrupted his glee.

 Standing twice as tall and twice as wide as either Spanky or Haas stood Billy the Badger and Ralph the Raccoon, the muscle behind the vole pack.
 Haas slowly backed away from his pot of Crakerjack and falafel, creeping toward the exit.
 Suddenly, Billy and Ralph pushed through the voles, chasing after Haas.

-Spanky looked up from his paw licking just in time to see this.
-Being the scaredy cat he is, he jumped.
+Spanky looked up from his paw licking just in time to see this, and scaredy-cat he was, he jumped.
 He jumped so high, he jumped over the badger and the raccoon!

 “That’s impressive, kid.
 Nice acrobatic skills you got there.”
 Billy was amazed.
 “What else you got?”

-“I can catch a fly in midair,” Spanky whispered, his voice trembling.
+Spanky froze.
+Then -- “I can catch a fly in midair,” he whispered, his voice trembling.

 “What about digging?
 You dig?” asked Billy.
 “We need some help with a couple of burrows.”